The Worst Kind of Medical Debt

 Calmly, he brought out a ream of medical bills, which tell a winding story of error and miscommunication.
 When Gonzalez Jurado received his first bill from BAMC, he and the hospital agreed that he would pay $100 each month until the balance was settled.
 He sent in his $100 faithfully, according to his medical records.
 In 2014, BAMC asked for larger installments, and they compromised on $300.
 He began sending in that amount monthly.
 In 2017, Gonzalez Jurado received a letter from the hospital saying his balance had been “paid in full.”
 Knowing it hadn’t—he had only paid about $8,000 at that point—Gonzalez Jurado said he tried in vain to reach the hospital’s billing department.
 The hospital also began returning his $300 checks.

 Gonzalez Jurado figured that, perhaps, he had satisfied the hospital’s desire for cash.
 Maybe it had realized he was old and not rich, he thought, and had given up on collecting.
 It was a gift horse; he decided to stop inspecting its teeth.
 That is, until April 2018, when he received a letter from the U.S. Department of the Treasury, which collects delinquent debt for government agencies, including the Department of Defense.
-The letter informed him he had an unpaid debts at BAMC totaling $35,016—about $15,000 more than the amount he still owed when his checks were returned.
+The letter informed him he had unpaid debts at BAMC totaling $35,016—about $15,000 more than the amount he still owed when his checks were returned.
 Worried, Gonzalez Jurado sent two certified letters and called, but he said the Treasury Department did not respond to him.

 Getting treated at a military hospital is different from visiting a standard hospital in one important way.
 Many nonprofit or private hospitals are supposed to follow federal and state charity-care laws to write off the debts of poor or uninsured patients.
 Federal facilities like BAMC, meanwhile, are instead required to take “prompt and aggressive action” to settle all debts, according to Department of Defense regulations.
 Although the government may write off some debts, charity-care laws don’t apply.